F.A.Q. frenquently asked qustions

 Q. What if the weather sucks?

 A. If you dont like the weather I dont like the weather.
-I will refund your deposit if you dont like the weather (and I eat the booking fees Zozi charges me) but I loose too much if you go out and the boat gets damaged.
+I will refund your deposit if you dont like the weather (and I eat the booking fees Zozi charges).
 I also wont let boats go out in weather forecast over 15mph winds.
-I dont like motor boating in winds and waves over 15mph I dont understand why you think it sounds fun...
+We are fair weather boaters here at CaptainBobsMarina.com.

 Q. How much will fuel cost?

 A. Fuel costs are dependent on how you run the boat, and how big the waves are.
 How full you fill it with people and gear and how fast you drive.
 If you go around Devils Island you will have traveled over 60 miles offshore on a boat, boats only get 1-4 miles per gallon.
-The MIYC, who has the fuel dock, is a separate entity. $100 is a good start for a guess, $150 was near the high last year.
+The MIYC, who has the fuel dock, is a separate entity. $100 is a good start for a guess, $150 isnt abnormal.

 Q. Can we go fishing?